Heritage

 Focus of Working Group

-The Heritage Working Group provides a space for all people working with cultural heritage, professional staff and researchers, to come together, to share ideas and to understand what the role of is, and what opportunities are provided by cultural heritage in universities.
-We have developed our work plan so that it focusses on fostering collaboration and asks questions about the issues of important to cultural heritage practitioners in universities.
+The Coimbra Group Heritage Working Group (HER WG) provides a space for all people working with cultural heritage, professional staff and researchers, to come together, to share ideas and to understand what the role of cultural heritage is, and what opportunities are provided by cultural heritage in universities.
+We have developed our work plan so that it focusses on fostering collaboration and asks questions about the issues facing cultural heritage practitioners in universities.

-Our work plan is divided into five main areas:
+Our work plan is divided into six main areas:

-We recognise that the Coimbra Heritage Working Group operates in a heritage space with is very large, complex and at times confusing.
+We recognise that the HER WG operates in a heritage space which is very large, complex and at times confusing.
 We are increasingly putting our efforts into understanding what we can contribute to the European cultural heritage space, where it makes sense for us to take a lead and where it makes more sense for us to partner with others.
-The creation of the European University alliances has provided us with opportunities to collaborate with a new set of networks with a strong interest in culture.
+The creation of the European University Alliances has provided us with opportunities to collaborate with a new set of networks with a strong interest in culture.

 Recent highlights